chmp/serde_arrow/Readme.md

 let out  = File::create("examples.ipc")?;
 serde_arrow::to_ipc_writer(out, &examples, schema)?;

-// NOTE: the records can also be converted into a RecordBatch and then for
+// NOTE: the records can also be converted into a RecordBatch.
+The RecordBatch
-// example written to a parquet file:
+// can then be used to convert it into a polars DataFrame or written to parquet.
 //
 // let batch = serde_arrow::to_record_batch(&examples, schema)?;
 ```